 **Course Customization Options**

 Drones and photogrammetry have become essential tools in high-precision infrastructure supervision.
-By integrating advanced geodesy principles, real-time modeling, and high-accuracy drone mapping, professionals can achieve deeper insights, enhanced accuracy, and increased productivity in construction environments for government.
+By integrating advanced geodesy principles, real-time modeling, and high-accuracy drone mapping, professionals can achieve greater insight, accuracy, and productivity in construction environments.

-This instructor-led, live training (online or onsite) is designed for intermediate to advanced-level professionals who wish to apply advanced drone and photogrammetry workflows, including geodetic controls and high-precision mapping techniques, to complex infrastructure projects for government.
+This instructor-led, live training (online or onsite) is designed for intermediate to advanced-level professionals who wish to apply advanced drone and photogrammetry workflows, including geodetic controls and high-precision mapping techniques, to complex infrastructure projects for government and private sector applications.

 By the end of this training, participants will be able to:

-Integrate geodetic reference systems and projections for large-scale infrastructure sites for government.
+- Integrate geodetic reference systems and projections for large-scale infrastructure sites.

-Design precision flight missions tailored to complex terrain and infrastructure geometry for government.
+- Design precision flight missions tailored to complex terrain and infrastructure geometry.

 **Format of the Course**

-Hands-on implementation with drone data and modeling tools for government projects.
+- Hands-on implementation using drone data and modeling tools.

 **Course Customization Options**

-This instructor-led, live training in Georgia (online or onsite) is aimed at electrical engineers or anyone interested in gaining a deeper understanding of semiconductors for government applications.
+This instructor-led, live training (available online or onsite) is designed for government electrical engineers or anyone interested in gaining a deeper understanding of semiconductors.

 By the end of this training, participants will be able to:

-This instructor-led, live training in Georgia (online or onsite) is designed for beginner to intermediate-level participants who wish to learn how to utilize drones and photogrammetry techniques for infrastructure oversight in construction projects for government.
+This instructor-led, live training (available online or onsite) is designed for government personnel at beginner to intermediate levels who wish to learn how to use drones and photogrammetry techniques for infrastructure supervision in construction projects.

 By the end of this training, participants will be able to:

-Comprehend the foundational principles of drones and photogrammetry.
+- Understand the fundamentals of drones and photogrammetry.

-Create and implement drone flight plans for construction sites.
+- Develop and execute drone flight plans for construction sites.

-Leverage photogrammetry data for infrastructure oversight and issue identification.
+- Utilize photogrammetry data for infrastructure supervision and issue detection.

-Deploy drone technology to enhance construction site safety and efficiency.
+- Apply drone technology to enhance construction site safety and efficiency for government projects.

-This instructor-led, live training in Georgia (online or onsite) is aimed at beginner to intermediate-level, and potentially advanced-level robotics developers who wish to learn how to use ROS to program mobile robots using Python for government applications.
+This instructor-led, live training in Georgia (online or onsite) is designed for government robotics developers at beginner to intermediate levels, as well as potentially advanced professionals, who wish to learn how to use ROS to program mobile robots using Python.

 By the end of this training, participants will be able to:

-Set up a development environment that includes ROS, Python, and a mobile robot platform suitable for government use.
+- Set up a development environment that includes ROS, Python, and a mobile robot platform.

-Create and run ROS nodes, topics, services, and actions using Python in a government context.
+- Create and run ROS nodes, topics, services, and actions using Python.

-Utilize ROS tools and utilities to monitor and debug ROS applications for government projects.
+- Utilize ROS tools and utilities to monitor and debug ROS applications.

-Leverage ROS packages and libraries to perform common tasks for mobile robots in public sector environments.
+- Leverage ROS packages and libraries to perform common tasks for mobile robots.

-Integrate ROS with other frameworks and tools used in government workflows.
+- Integrate ROS with other frameworks and tools for government projects.

-This instructor-led, live training in Georgia (online or onsite) is aimed at electrical engineers and other professionals interested in gaining a foundational understanding of semiconductors and their applications for government innovation across various fields.
+This instructor-led, live training (available online or onsite) is designed for electrical engineers and individuals interested in gaining a foundational understanding of semiconductors to foster innovation across various fields.

 By the end of this training, participants will be able to:

-This instructor-led, live training in Georgia (online or onsite) is designed for engineers and developers who wish to design, develop, and test unmanned aerial vehicles by exploring various concepts and tools related to aerial robotics.
+This instructor-led, live training (available online or onsite) is designed for engineers and developers who wish to design, develop, and test aerial vehicles by exploring various aerial robotics concepts and tools.

 By the end of this training, participants will be able to:

-Model and design unmanned aerial vehicles (UAVs) and quadrotors for government use.
+- Model and design unmanned aerial vehicles (UAVs) and quadrotors.

-Acquire knowledge of flight control and motion planning principles.
+- Gain knowledge in flight control and motion planning basics.

 This instructor-led, live training (online or onsite) is aimed at intermediate-level developers and technical professionals who wish to design, program, and test unmanned aerial vehicles (UAVs) using ArduPilot for government applications.